wp-plugins/relevanssi/readme.txt

 * Known issue: Relevanssi doesn't necessarily play nice with plugins that modify the excerpt.
 If you're having problems, try using relevanssi_the_excerpt() instead of the_excerpt().
 * To-do: The stop word list management needs small improvements.
 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?
-* To-do: Category and tag exclusion from search results.

 == Changelog ==

+= 1.4.1 =
+* Fixed a bug that caused empty search snippets when using word-based snippets.
+* Improved support for WP 2.5.
+* Added an option to exclude categories and tags from search results.
+* Added an option to index only posts or pages.
+* Added French stopwords.

 = 1.4 =
 * Added an option to restrict searches to certain categories or tags, either by plugin option or hidden input field in the search form.